opensorcerer20/quizapp/README.md

     -   [ ] order list by name, date added
     -   [ ] quickly: quiz mode
     -   [ ] quickly: use redux for deck list state
-    -   [ ] tips: after certain amount of uses, tip popup with option to "dont show again"
+    -   [ ] use white overlay for dark theme to indicate height (instead of shadows)

 -   [ ] LLC

 - [ ] add tip to menu (needs llc name)
+    -   [ ] (free users only) tips: after certain amount of uses, tip popup with option to "dont show again"
     -   [ ] tip button (https://buymeacoffee.com/)

 -   [ ] launch 1.0